Jaedyn Randell: Career

+In 2011, she appeared on the What Now show, The One, which she won at the age of 10.

 In 2017, at the age of 16, Randell was cast as the voice of Disney’s Moana in the te reo Māori version of the animated film.
 The production by Matewa Media was directed by Rachel House, with producer Tweedie Waititi and musical direction by Rob Ruha.
 Randell and the team had three months to prepare for the film’s release during Māori Language Week, an event that aligned with the project’s goals to promote the revitalization of te reo Māori.

 In 2021, Randell, then 20 years old, participated in the second season of Waiata Nation, a Māori television series on Whakaata Māori showcasing Māori musicians performing in te reo Māori.
 Her debut single "Patupaiārehe," entirely in te reo Māori, was inspired by her personal experiences with identity as a fair-skinned Māori woman.
 The song was her way of addressing her struggles with cultural identity and her pride in her heritage.

 In 2024, Randell competed in The Voice Australia season 13.
 In the blind auditions, she performed Jessie J's "Big White Room" and captured the interest of coaches Guy Sebastian, Kate Miller-Heidke, and Adam Lambert.
 Miller-Heidke used the "Ultimate Block" for Randell, which defaulted Randell to her team.
 She made it to the finals and sang two songs, including "Walking On A Dream" by Empire of the Sun as a duet with coach Miller-Heidke.
 For her solo performance, she sang "Snow Angel" by Reneé Rapp.
 She finished as a runner-up.

-In 2025 she was awarded the Pacific Entertainment Top Female Artist Award from the Variety Artists Club of New Zealand.
+In 2025, she was awarded the Pacific Entertainment Top Female Artist Award from the Variety Artists Club of New Zealand.